vlm/asn1c/doc/man/asn1c.man.md

 # DESCRIPTION

-asn1c compiles ASN.1 specifications into a set of target language (C/C++) encoders and decoders for BER, DER, PER, XER and other encoding rules.
+asn1c compiles ASN.1 specifications into a set of target language (C/C++) encoders and decoders for BER, DER, PER, XER, OER and other encoding rules.

 # OPTIONS